 Datasets must be maintained as needed; and the overall production process must include mechanisms for ENC updating designed to meet the needs of the mariner regarding safety of navigation.

-Data Source
+Data source

 Data Producers must use all available and applicable sources, as evaluated against a robust data assessment process, to maintain and update ENC datasets as required.

-Production Process
+Production process

 Data Producers should follow their established production processes for maintaining and updating datasets.
 Data must be maintained against S-101 Annex A – Data Classification and Encoding Guide, checked against S-101 Annex C – ENC Validation Checks, and encapsulated in ISO/IEC 8211.